Skip to content

 Step 3 – Get medical exam/blood work/ QEEG Brain Map/Rule out other conditions

-Step 4 – Give care to the child, adult, and/or family
+Step 4 – Create a treatment plan.
+Give care to the child, adult, and/or family

 Curious about PANS/PANDAS?
 Dive into my Natural PANS/PANDAS Calm Brain Kit!
-It’s filled with practical tools and expert guidance, all rooted in my journey as a PANS mom and my 30+ years of experience helping kids in the mental health space.
-Ready to take the first step toward calming your child’s brain?
+It’s filled with practical tools and expert guidance, all rooted in my journey as a PANS mom and my decades of experience helping kids in the mental health space.
 Click here to learn more.

 Parent Action Steps